 Figure 9.1-6.
-The distribution in zenith angle of simulated ejecta hitting the 500 m sphere using the Case B60 direction distribution shows similar ascending/descending symmetry as in Case A.
+Zenith Angle Histogram of Case B60

 For Case B45, Figure 9.1-7 shows similar symmetry for ascending and descending ejecta as the other cases, though the shape of the zenith angle distribution is different.
+The distribution in zenith angle of simulated ejecta hitting the 500-m sphere using the Case B45 direction distribution shows similar ascending/descending symmetry as in Case A and Case B60.
 Of a total of 1011 total ejecta particles created, 4311 hit on descending trajectories for a probability of 5.5 × 10-14 per square meter, and 4243 hit on ascending trajectories, for a probability of 5.4 × 10-14 per square meter.

 While there are some differences, depending on the detailed ejecta model chosen, the trend is the same: similar probabilities of each ejecta particle hitting the target sphere, and approximately the same flux from ascending and descending trajectories.